 Confidentiality.
-Neither Party will disclose the terms of this Agreement, any Transaction or any information of the other Party which it knows or reasonably should know to be confidential or proprietary (other than to the Party’s, its Affiliates,' and any potential purchasers' or investors' employees, lenders or other financing Persons, counsel, accountants and other advisors or agents who have agreed to keep such information confidential), except to comply with any applicable Law, provided that each Party will provide prompt notice thereof to the other Party prior to such disclosure and, to the extent practicable, use reasonable efforts to prevent or limit the disclosure.
+Neither Party will disclose the terms of this Agreement, any Transaction or any information of the other Party which it knows or reasonably should know to be confidential or proprietary (other than to the Partyies, their Affiliates, and any potential purchasers' or investors' employees, lenders or other financing Persons, counsel, accountants and other advisors or agents who have agreed to keep such information confidential), except to comply with any applicable Law, provided that each Party will provide prompt notice thereof to the other Party prior to such disclosure and, to the extent practicable, use reasonable efforts to prevent or limit the disclosure.
 The Parties will be entitled to all remedies available at Law or in equity to enforce this confidentiality obligation; provided that any monetary damages will be limited in accordance with the terms of this Agreement.
 The Parties agree to consult with one another prior to issuing any press release or similar public statement relating to this Agreement or the services contemplated hereunder.
 Customer authorizes EESI to use its name in customer lists and other promotional materials that it may develop from time to time.

 No Third Party Beneficiaries; Relationship of the Parties.
 Nothing in this Agreement will provide any benefit to any third-party or entitle any third party to any claim, cause of action, remedy or right of any kind, it being the intent of the Parties that this Agreement will not be construed as a third party beneficiary contract.
 We are acting as an independent contractor hereunder and nothing in this Agreement shall be construed to create or imply a joint venture, partnership or association or the creation or existence of any fiduciary duty or similar obligation between the Parties.
 We will not provide, and nothing herein will be construed as the provision of advice regarding the value or the advisability of trading in "commodity interests" as defined in the CEA, including futures contracts and commodity options or any other activity which would cause us or any Affiliate to be considered a commodity trading advisor under the CEA.
-Nothing in this Agreement will impose any obligation on us to provide exclusive services to you, and you understand and acknowledge that (i) EESI is in the business of buying and selling all forms of energy and intends to provide the same or similar services to others; and (ii) EESI’s business consists in whole or in part of entering into “forward contracts,” as defined in Section 101(25) of the Bankruptcy Code.
+Nothing in this Agreement will impose any obligation on us to provide exclusive services to you, and you understand and acknowledge that (i) EESI is in the business of buying and selling all forms of energy and intends to provide the same or similar services to others; and (ii) EESI's business consists in whole or in part of entering into "forward contracts," as defined in Section 101(25) of the Bankruptcy Code.